The THRIP Grant promotes collaboration between government, academia, and the private sector to address shortages of high-level technical skills.

-The mission of THRIP is to improve the competitiveness of the South African industry by supporting research and technology development activities and enhancing the quality and quantity of appropriately skilled people.
+The mission of the Technology and Human Resources for Industry Programme is to improve the competitiveness of South African industry.
+Furthermore, the programme supports research and technology development activities while strengthening the supply of appropriately skilled professionals.

 Nature of project supported